The Incomprehensible Characteristic of Love

 Though stretched from sky to sky.

-God’s love is really big; it can conform the worst sinner into the strongest and most magnetic of persons for God’s glory.
+God’s love is really big; it can transform the worst sinner into the strongest and most magnetic of persons for God’s glory.
 We need try to comprehend that miracle of the moment!

 V. THE BENEFICIARY OF LOVE

 Whereas formerly the incomprehensibility and immensity of Christ’s love are delineated, herein they are brought to fore.
-The phrase, to know the love of Christ, means that at the end of the day the believer need grow in his experiential knowledge/understanding of love.
-As a believer comprehends God’s love intellectually, he or she lives it out accordingly.
+The phrase, to know the love of Christ, means that at the end of the day the believer must grow in his experiential knowledge and understanding of love.
+As a believer comprehends God’s love intellectually, he lives it out accordingly.
 Herein is a love which the believer can begin to comprehend in ways which the unbeliever cannot.

-Lastly the words “surpassing knowledge” need careful understanding as alluded to in the introduction.
+Lastly, the words surpassing knowledge need careful parsing as alluded to in the introduction.
 Simply stated, to speak of Christ’s love as surpassing knowledge means that it is so great that one can never know it fully.
 Again, the wording of this passage does not suggest any disparagement of knowledge.
-In other words, Paul is not expressing in this passage that love is superior to knowledge (although he does elsewhere); rather, that God’s love is so vast it surpasses a human’s finite ability to ever comprehend it totally.
+In other words, in this passage, Paul purpose is not the comparison and expression of superiority of love to knowledge (although he does elsewhere); rather, that God’s love is so vast it surpasses a human’s finite ability to ever comprehend it totally.

 VI.
 SUMMARY